16seangai/Clockwork-Ultimate/README.md

 # Clockwork-Ultimate
-Team website for Clockwork, the club ultimate team for Princeton University
+Team website for Clockwork, the club ultimate team for Princeton University.
+Currently deployed at https://zen-jackson-f44584.netlify.com/

 ## Updating the Roster